For many, Kolkata is the city of Joy. For me, this is a city near to my heart.

 You will find it weird first.
 A vehicle with two big wheels, hood, and a seat where two people can sit and not a horse but a person will take it forward.
 It’s one of its kind and only found in Kolkata.

-When I sat there, and my chauffeur pulled it up, I thought I was going to fall.
+When I sat there, and my chauffeur pulled it up, I thought I would fall.
 The next several minutes, I felt like a king!

 Cricket, a game invented by the British, is an important part of Indian life.
 Of all the places, the Eden Gardens is the grandest of all.
 If you even don’t understand the game, if you find that a cricket match is taking place there, don’t dare to miss it.
 You will have a lifetime experience in your bag.